About the Journal

 This is by the BOAI definition of Open Access.

 The European Journal of Islamic Finance utilizes the LOCKSS system to create a distributed archiving system among participating libraries.
 It permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

-The European Journal of Islamic Finance editorial team features articles on a wide range of business-related topics, such as business and management, finance, banking about the Islamic world.
-Proposals must offer original and substantive content based upon expert analysis, professional research or significant experience.
+The European Journal of Islamic Finance editorial team features articles on various business-related topics, such as business and management, finance, and banking about the Islamic world.
+Proposals must offer original and substantive content based on expert analysis, professional research or significant experience.